Leymah Gbowee, 2011 Nobel Peace Laureate

 Leymah Gbowee and her son Joshua Mensah, an EMU undergraduate

 When Leymah was looking for a place that would offer her eldest son, Joshua Mensah, the kind of education she believed in, she sent him to the same college where her good friend and fellow Liberian, Sam Gbaydee Doe had earned his MA in conflict transformation and sent his eldest child, Samfee Doe, a 2011 EMU biology graduate.

 It’s the same college where another friend and fellow peacebuilding graduate, Doreen Ruto of Kenya, sent her first-born son, Richie Bikko, a 2011 EMU graduate and star athlete who was a peacebuilding major and volunteer with Habitat for Humanity.

-Leymah’s son Joshua joins Caleb Hinga, who followed his mother, Alice Warigia Hinga to the place where she was finishing up her own MA in conflict transformation.
+Leymah’s son Joshua, a 2014 graduate of EMU, joins Caleb Hinga, who followed his mother, Alice Warigia Hinga to the place where she was finishing up her own MA in conflict transformation.

 More news from EMU

 - Nobel Peace Prize winner Leymah Gbowee to speak at 2014 commencement

 - Gbowee Carries Olympic Flag at Ceremony

 - Nobel Prize Winner Connected to Peace-Church Tradition

 - Humility Links Nobel Winner and Alum Who Was Killed